salami96/produtos-app-frontend/README.md

-### This repo is for adding universal to my company angular website: www.supercopac.com.br hosted on Heroku
+# This repo is for creating universal app for my SaaS online menu hosted on Heroku at produtos-app.herokuapp.com